E-Vanika/E-Vanika/README.md

 - **Grafana, vm-agent, OTEL, Prometheus** for observability
 - **Caddy** as a lightweight Istio replacement

-**What it proves:** the SRE practices I use at work, exercised end-to-end on my own infrastructure.
+**What it proves:** the same SRE approach I use at work, exercised end-to-end on my own infrastructure.
 **Stack:** Terraform · Python · Bash · Prometheus · Grafana · OTEL

 ---

 ### 🌐 [Networking-A-to-Z](https://github.com/E-Vanika/Networking-A-to-Z) — Cloud Networking Fundamentals

 Most "networking" repos on GitHub are one VM with a security group and a README.
-This one goes deeper by design — every concept practiced, not just read about, at $0 cost on Oracle Cloud's Always Free tier.
+This one goes deeper by design — every concept implemented, not just read about, at $0 cost on Oracle Cloud's Always Free tier.

 - Two VCNs peered with non-overlapping CIDR blocks (`10.0.0.0/16` and `10.1.0.0/16`)
 - Fully isolated private subnet with zero direct internet path